Hidencod/MakeIt3D-docs/MakeIt3D/docs/aces/actions.md

     category: "lights",
     description: "Creates a Point Light to the scene.",
     parameters: [
-      { name: "Object Id", description: "Unique ID for the light." }, { name: "Position", description: "Position to place the light." }, { name: "Color", description: "Color of the light." }, { name: "Intensity", description: "Light intensity." },
+      { name: "Object", description: "Unique ID for the light." }, { name: "Position", description: "Position to place the light." }, { name: "Color", description: "Color of the light." }, { name: "Intensity", description: "Light intensity." },